The first tally sticks

 Further north, in East Africa, people were also using tally sticks.
 About 20,000 BC, somebody at Ishango, at the head of the Nile River, made another tally stick.
 This one has groups of marks.
 Possibly someone used the same stick to keep track of a bunch of different things.
 Or, maybe the person was doing some kind of math, or keeping some kind of calendar.

 Eratosthenes, who was born in Libya about 276 BC, came to Alexandria and invented an efficient way to discover all the prime numbers in a set of whole numbers.
-Archimedes also studied at the University of Alexandria; he worked on getting a more accurate value for pi, and wrote a proof for calculating the circumference of a circle, among other things.
-Archimedes, and other mathematicians at the University of Alexandria, may have been in touch with Indian mathematicians at the Buddhist University of Nalanda.
+Archimedes also studied at the University of Alexandria.
+He worked on getting a more accurate value for pi, and wrote a proof for calculating the circumference of a circle, among other things.

 When Egypt was under Roman rule, the astronomer Ptolemy worked there, working out mathematical formulas using trigonometry to predict the movement of the planets.
 The last important Roman teacher and researcher in Alexandria was Hypatia, who worked on proving things about the geometry of cones and what happened when a cone was intersected by a plane.
 In 415 AD angry Christians killed Hypatia (hi-PAY-sha) because she would not become a Christian.

 Indian numbers, zero, and algebra

 By the 700s AD, African mathematicians were excited about new ways of writing numbers that they learned from Indian mathematicians.
 At Kairouan (modern Tunisia), in the 800s AD, Ab Sahl al-Qayrawn wrote a book called the “Book on Indian Calculation” that explained how to use zero as a place-holder.
 Zero made it much easier to do math.